 Global Public Policy Network (GPPN) Essay Contest

-The Journal of International Affairs is seeking student submissions for its semiannual GPPN Essay Contest.
-The author of the winning article will receive USD500 along with publication alongside noted scholars in the Journal’s forthcoming issue on Latin America.
-Published by Columbia University’s School of International and Public Affairs, the Journal of International Affairs is one of the oldest and most respected foreign affairs periodicals.
+The Journal of International Affairs is seeking student submissions for its semiannual Global Public Policy Network (GPPN) Essay Contest.
+The author of the winning article will receive a prize of USD 500 and publication alongside noted scholars in the Journal of International Affairs' forthcoming issue on The Changing Face of the Middle East.

 - Papers should not exceed 4,000 words.

-- Citations should be footnotes formatted according to the Chicago Manual of Style 16th ed.
+- Citations should be in the form of footnotes formatted according to the Chicago Manual of Style 16th Edition.